 Flashing and drain problem

 The biggest cause of premature roof failure is the inability to locate and correct minor problems; the lower the roof slope, the greater the impact.
-Insufficient ventilation can markedly decrease the life of the shingles.
+Insufficient ventilation can markedly decrease the life of the roof.
 Also, ventilation will not solve the problem of water leaking into the attic.

 This slope to flat roof transition will fail prematurely due to expansion and contraction of the material at the change in deck direction, causing membrane splits.
 In addition, incompatible roof materials, poor drainage, sagging structure and roof-on-roof designs can all contribute to premature roof failure.